 It’s actually more of a question if you can afford not to.
 While printing traditional flyers and ads may have an initial low overhead cost, keep in mind that the cost of continuous printing and delivery do add up.
 The digital delivery of content also means your company becomes one step closer to being a green business.
 Digital signage may be a big investment, but it will quickly pay itself off in the long haul.
 Additionally, it also saves businesses time as new content can be added, edited and refreshed in minutes.

-Advertising has made a tremendous transition in the last 15 years or so.
-While traditional banners, posters and flyers are still commonplace, they are no longer sufficient for delivering the desired consumer response.
+Advertising space has made a tremendous transition in the last 15 years or so.
+While traditional banners, posters, and flyers are still commonplace, they are no longer sufficient for delivering the desired consumer response.
 Businesses have to “get with the times” if they want to remain relevant in their industry.
 Digital signage does more than just inform; they create an interactive experience that customers can appreciate.